schneiderklaus/ndnSIM-routing/README.md

 LFID requires that the forwarding strategy always excludes the incoming face from the outgoing options.
 I provide an example implementation in [ndnSIM/NFD/daemon/fw/random-strategy.cpp](https://github.com/schneiderklaus/NFD-routing/blob/NFD-0.6.5-ndnSIM/daemon/fw/random-strategy.cpp).

+This functionality is also implemented in isNextHopEligible() in [BestRouteStrategy2.](https://github.com/schneiderklaus/NFD-routing/blob/NFD-0.6.5-ndnSIM/daemon/fw/best-route-strategy2.cpp)